 2019 Recruiting Trend #5: Candidates Marketing Themselves Through Social Media

-For years, social media networks such as Twitter, LinkedIn, and Facebook have been used by recruiting experts to assess job candidates before speaking with them.
+For years, social media networks such as Twitter, LinkedIn, and Facebook have been used by recruiting and headhunting experts to assess job candidates before speaking with them.
 The publicly-accessible content that job candidates post on their social media channels can inform prospective employers about the candidate’s personality, values, and skills.

 While hardly a new recruiting trend, the use of social media and the internet to assess candidates is likely to become increasingly important as candidates realize how they can market themselves to potential employers online.
 As noted in the aforementioned Forbes article, job seekers should use the internet “as your own integrated branding platform by leveraging all its tools: social media, digital portfolios and even your own personal website.
 This approach will be crucial as recruiters will be assessing you in the same way.”